NikhitaMethwani/INFO7374-Digital-Marketing/README.md

 Research Dataset : This dataset consists of the payments done by manufacturers/GPOs in the research department ( Teaching Hospitals / Physicians ) based across states.

 ## Assignment 2
+AdStock Model

+## Assignment 3:
-AdStock Model & Marketing Strategies to increase the customer base
+Marketing Strategies to increase the customer base

+## Assignment4 : Recommendation System
+Understand various Recommendation Systems and run RLRMC system witht the fake data